Contact Us

 What is a Cross Dock Terminal?

-After having just covered what cross docking is and how it takes place at a distribution center or warehouse, let’s zero in on what the actual cross docking terminal itself is.
-We’ll also examine its role in being able to make cross docking a success.
+Having covered what cross docking is and how it takes place at a distribution center or warehouse, let’s zero in on what the actual cross docking terminal itself is.
+We’ll also examine its role in successful freight operations.

-The docking terminals in question are elevated openings referred to as dock doors in the sides of the structure that allow trucks to back into and be easily unloaded.
+Cross docking terminals are elevated dock doors in the sides of the building that allow trucks to back into and be easily unloaded.
 They have roll-down doors or shutters to close the openings when they are not in use.
-The reason dock doors are elevated is so the bottom of the truck’s back is lined up with the floor for easy loading and unloading.
 Sometimes the fit isn’t perfect, so ramps are used to bridge the gap between the truck and the entrance to the distribution center.

-The trucks are unloaded on the inbound side of the center, which is generally clearly marked.
-Once in the warehouse, the goods — which are often palletized — are sorted in a distinct way so that they end up on the corresponding truck on the outbound side of the facility.
+The trucks are unloaded on the inbound side of the center.
+Once in the warehouse, the goods are sorted so that they end up on a corresponding truck on the outbound side of the facility.
 This can be as straightforward as rolling a pallet across the way on a pallet jack or forklift and going right onto an outbound truck.
-In other cases, iit can necessitate the pallet being broken down and resorted so that it can go onto different trucks.
+In other cases, it can require the pallet to be broken down and resorted so that it can go onto different trucks.

 A container ship pulls up to a port for transloading